 Backpackers should still focus on weight, though a few extra features and comfort are more important factors.
 Backpackers might be pickier in regards to the weather, but for most people, especially if it's a few days on a backpacking trip, they are still apt to go, even if the weather is less than ideal.
 That means comfort under a hip belt and features to keep the wearer's pants from prematurely inching down can be nice.
 Weight and compressibility are still important, as even the most diehard backpacker will hopefully be carrying their rain pants more frequently than they using them.
 Durability is a factor, but most backpackers follow relatively well-maintained trails that aren't too brushy, making it less of a factor than with other user groups.

 Climbing and Mountaineering

 Winter sports can include a wide range of activities, from snowshoeing to backcountry or cross country skiing.
-Winter sports can include ice climbing.
+Winter sports can also include ice climbing.
 Our recommendations tend to be for the previously mentioned activities, as we would mostly lump these users in with our climbing and mountaineering recommendations.
-The pants we selected here work OKAY for backcountry skiing, but have more of a hiking/backpacking/mountaineering design focus.
-The main reason they don't offer incredible performance for backcountry skiing or snowboarding is because most of the models we included are too tight to be pulled over a ski or snowboard boot, while others do not offer the necessary level of breathability.
+The pants we selected here work okay for backcountry skiing, but have more of a hiking/backpacking/mountaineering design focus.
+The main reason they don't offer incredible performance for backcountry skiing or snowboarding is that most of the models we included are too tight to be pulled over a ski or snowboard boot, while others do not offer the necessary level of breathability.